ropensci/openalexR/README.md

 **Goal**: Acquire information on the authors of this package.

-We can also filter by other [filters](https://docs.openalex.org/api/get-lists-of-entities/filter-entity-lists#authors-filters) such as `display_name` and `has_orcid`:
+We can filter by other [filters](https://docs.openalex.org/api/get-lists-of-entities/filter-entity-lists#authors-filters) such as `display_name` and `has_orcid`: